-Tickets for general admission seating for the 2013-2014 season will soon beavailable for purchase.
+Tickets for general admission seating for the 2014-2015 season are now available for purchase.
 Ticket sales are not available after 12:00PM the Friday before the Saturday performance to allow the college to process ticket orders.
 Ticket prices are:

 Tickets may be purchased individually online or at the door one hour prior to performance.

 Email firstname.lastname@example.org with special seating requirements or call (540) 857-6492.
 Special arrangements must be made by 5 p.m. on Thursday prior to the performance on Saturday.
 For all performances, doors open one hour before show time.

 Performances are held in Whitman Theater in the Business Science Building.

 Parking is available in parking lot 1 on the South Campus.
 Use the cobblestone walkway between Chapman Hall and the Bookstore.
 Enter the third floor of Webber Hall, cross the pedestrian bridge and take the stairs (on the right) or the elevator (on the left) down to the first floor.
 Click here for a campus map.